Taludas/SmallModsCollection/README.md

 ## How to use

-- Be sure how to use either the [Anno Mod Manager](https://www.nexusmods.com/anno1800/mods/35) or the [Anno Mod Loader](https://github.com/xforce/anno1800-mod-loader) directly.
+- Be sure how to use either the [iModYourAnno Anno Mod Manager](https://github.com/anno-mods/iModYourAnno) or the [Anno Mod Loader](https://github.com/xforce/anno1800-mod-loader) directly.
 - Make sure you always have the latest version of the Anno Mod Loader installed.
 - download the mod archieve from [GitHub releases](https://github.com/Taludas/SmallModsCollection/releases)
-- select the relevant mods and drag them to your 1800 Mod Folder or use the AMM to install.
+- select the relevant mods and drag them to your 1800 Mod Folder or use the iModYourAnno Anno Mod Manager to install.

 ***These Mods are savegame-compatible.
 Save to install/uninstall mid playthrough.***